python-babel/flask-babel/README.md

 [babel][] module as well as [pytz][] both of which are installed automatically for you if you install this library.

-This release merges additional functionality from Flask-BabelEx.
+This release merges additional functionality from Flask-BabelEx:

+1. It is possible to use multiple language catalogs in one Flask application;
+2. Localization domains: your extension can package localization file(s) and use them if necessary;
+3. Does not reload localizations for each request.

+Flask-Babel2 is API-compatible with Flask-Babel.

 # Documention